Kafū, aged forty-one.

 November 2nd.

-She said she had recently moved to Yoshichō.
+It is said she had recently moved to Yoshichō.

 November 3rd.